sag7221/Amazon_Vine_Analysis/README.md

 ![Unpaid Vine users][https://github.com/sag7221/Amazon_Vine_Analysis/blob/main/images/Unpaid_Vine_Users.png]\
 From the above image we can see that 5 star reviews given by those who are NOT paid Vine members.
 The number of 5-star reviews given by them is 15,663.

+Let us look at percentage of 5-star reviews

+#### Percentage of 5-star reviews
+* Vine Reviews
+![Paid percentage of 5-star reviews][https://github.com/sag7221/Amazon_Vine_Analysis/blob/main/images/paid_percentage.png]

+* Non Vine Reviews
+![Non Vine percentage of 5-star reviews][https://github.com/sag7221/Amazon_Vine_Analysis/blob/main/images/unpaid_percentage.png]

 ### Summary

+From the above analysis and percetages, we can see that 51% of 5-star reviews are from Vine paid members and around 38% of 5-star reviews are from Non Vine users.
+This establishes a bias for reviews in the Vine program.